DylanCorr2020/aws-multi-region-disaster-recovery/README.md

 The secondary EC2 instance is stopped to save costs.

-In the event that the primary EC2 fails, automated monitoring and event-driven automation initiate failover, bringing the secondary EC2 online and redirecting traffic via **Amazon Route 53**.
+In the event that the primary EC2 fails, automated monitoring and event-driven automation initiate failover, bringing the secondary EC2 online and redirecting traffic via **Amazon Route 53** to ensure there is no downtime for the application.

 ---

-## 🤔 Why Pilot Light?

-A Pilot Light strategy was chosen to balance **cost efficiency** and **recovery speed** when a failure occurs.

 ## 📘 Learn More